madpiano/2019-432/quizzes/quiz2/README.md

 - All of your responses must be included in the Google Form.
 - The Google Form at http://bit.ly/432-2019-quiz-2-form contains the possible responses for each question, but not the actual questions themselves, which are contained only in the PDF file of the actual questions for the Quiz, described below.

-## The Zip file containing the PDF, Data and Output File
+## The Zip file containing the PDF, Data and Output Files [is now available for download](https://github.com/THOMASELOVE/2019-432/blob/master/quizzes/quiz2/quiz2_zipped_file.zip)

-Dr. Love has provided a zip file, which contains the Data files, the Output file and the PDF file of the actual questions of the quiz described below.
-By downloading and unzipping this on your computer, you'll have all of these pieces.
+Dr. Love has provided [a downloadable zip file](https://github.com/THOMASELOVE/2019-432/blob/master/quizzes/quiz2/quiz2_zipped_file.zip), which contains the Data files, the Output file and the PDF file of the actual questions of the quiz, as described below.
+By downloading and unzipping [this one file](https://github.com/THOMASELOVE/2019-432/blob/master/quizzes/quiz2/quiz2_zipped_file.zip) on your computer, you'll have all of these pieces.

 ### The Data You'll Need